jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 # False positive rate of relapse

-We want to know how often our model estimates evidence of relapse across pairs of episodes when the episodes are in different people (e.g.)
+We want to know how often our model estimates evidence of relapse across pairs of episodes when the episodes are in different people (i.e. have not possibility of being a relapse)

+The `false-positive' rate is given as

 ```
-## NULL
+## [1] 1.5
 ```